arpie42/spinner/Readme.md

 It requries an accelerometer to make any sense, although will default to mouse input if an accelerometer is not detected.

-I have drawn heavily on Ethernaut's toy plane banana (Thank you Ethernaut for this) : https://github.com/DoctorWhoof/Plane-Demo
+Creating this would have been much harder without having Ethernaut's toy plane banana as a starting point (Thank you Ethernaut!) : https://github.com/DoctorWhoof/Plane-Demo

-I have also used anatol's Accelerometer class (Thank you anatol!) : https://github.com/anatolbogun/monkey2-utils
+I have also used anatol's Accelerometer class with a few minor tweaks (Thank you anatol!) : https://github.com/anatolbogun/monkey2-utils

 Request for Feedback
 --------------------